maestry/eliokit-arduino/README.md

 [![GitHub all releases](https://img.shields.io/github/downloads/maestry/eliokit-arduino/total?style=for-the-badge)](https://github.com/maestry/eliokit-arduino/releases)

-# Arduino library for ElioKit Board
+# Arduino library for ELIO IOT Board

-The Eliokit library is a collection of functions and classes that simplify the development of Arduino projects based on ElioKit Dev Board.
+The Eliokit library is a collection of functions and classes that simplify the development of Arduino projects based on ELIO IOT Dev Board.
 It includes features for serial communication, digital and analog pin management, as well as sensor and actuator management.

 ## Installation

-To install the Eliokit library, follow the installation guide available at the following link: https://eliokit.it/docs/ELIO-Arduino-IDE.pdf
+To install the Eliokit library, follow the installation guide available at the following link: https://elioiot.com/arduino

 ## Documentation

-For more information on using the Eliokit library, consult the general documentation available at the following link: https://eliokit.it/guide/
+For more information on using ELIO IOT boards, consult the general documentation available at the following link: https://elioiot.com/guide

 ## Support

-For any questions or problems related to using the Eliokit library, please visit our support forum on Discord at the following link: https://discord.gg/pspP3XSbkn
+For any questions or problems related to using this library, please visit our support forum on Discord at the following link: https://discord.gg/pspP3XSbkn

 ## Example Code